MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/manage-sharepoint-documents.md

 # Manage SharePoint documents

-Dynamics 365 supports integration with SharePoint Online that enables you to use the document management capabilities of SharePoint from within Dynamic 365.
-Dynamics 365 Portal now supports uploading and displaying documents to and from SharePoint directly on an entity form or web form in a portal.
+[!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] supports integration with [!INCLUDE[pn-microsoft-sharepoint-online](../includes/pn-microsoft-sharepoint-online.md)] that enables you to use the document management capabilities of [!INCLUDE[pn-sharepoint-short](../includes/pn-sharepoint-short.md)] from within [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)]. [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] Portal now supports uploading and displaying documents to and from [!INCLUDE[pn-sharepoint-short](../includes/pn-sharepoint-short.md)] directly on an entity form or web form in a portal.
 This allows portal users to view, download, add, and delete documents from a portal.
 Portal users can also create subfolders to organize their documents.

 > [!NOTE]
-> - Document management works only with SharePoint Online.
+> - Document management works only with [!INCLUDE[pn-microsoft-sharepoint-online](../includes/pn-microsoft-sharepoint-online.md)].
 > - Document management is supported with server-based integration.

-To work with the document management capabilities of SharePoint from within Dynamics 365, you must:
+To work with the document management capabilities of [!INCLUDE[pn-sharepoint-short](../includes/pn-sharepoint-short.md)] from within [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)], you must:

 1. [Enable document management functionality in Dynamics 365](#step-1-enable-document-management-functionality-in-dynamics-365)